11 Ursae Minoris: Stellar properties

-11 Ursae Minoris is the star's Flamsteed designation.
-It is sometimes named Pherkard or Pherkad Minor, the later name to distinguish it from Pherkad (Major) which is γ Ursae Minoris.
-It has also been designated as γ^{1} Ursae Minoris, in which case the brighter Pherkad is called γ^{2} Ursae Minoris, but these names are rarely used.

 Planetary system

 11 Ursae Minoris has a detected planet discovered in August 2009.
 11 Ursae Minoris b was discovered during a radial velocity survey of 62 K type red giant stars using the 2m Alfred Jensch telescope of the Thuringian State Observatory in Germany.

-A newer mass measurement of the host star implies a larger planetary mass of 14.15±1.23 Jupiter mass, which would make 11 Ursae Minoris b a low-mass brown dwarf.
+A newer mass measurement of the host star implies a larger planetary mass of 14.15±1.23 Jupiter mass, which would likely make 11 Ursae Minoris b a low-mass brown dwarf.